TheInstantiator/llm_engineering/week5/RAG.md

     *   LLM generates the answer.

 > **Summary:** RAG is about finding the best "encoding tricks" (retrieval strategies) to get the most relevant context, so the LLM can give the best answer.

+### Set up the 2 key LangChain objects: retriever and llm

+#### A sidebar on "temperature":
+- Controls how diverse the output is
+- A temperature of 0 means that the output should be predictable
+- Higher temperature for more variety in answers

+Some people describe temperature as being like 'creativity' but that's not quite right

+* It actually controls which tokens get selected during inference
+- temperature=0 means: always select the token with highest probability
+- temperature=1 usually means: a token with 10% probability should be picked 10% of the time

+Note: a temperature of 0 doesn't mean outputs will always be reproducible.
+You also need to set a random seed.
+We will do that in weeks 6-8.
+(Even then, it's not always reproducible.)

+Note 2: if you want creativity, use the System Prompt!
+Give it context and ask for something different!

+## Python module implimentation

+### ingest.py

+Read in Knowledge Base, break into chunks, create embeddings, and store in vector database

+### answer.py

+Read in question, create embedding, retrieve relevant context, and generate answer
+Two key functions:

+1. fetch_context(question)
+2. answer_question(question, history)

+### app.py

+A Gradio app that allows users to interact with the RAG system